 So we did as she wished.

 This is where the moral of my story comes in.
 It’s an oldie, but still such a goodie.

-Especially if that book is me, in doctor’s coat and heels, walking away with a group of interns and medical students in tow, a grin on my face as a medical student in a short white coat behind me re-inserts his needle for the third time in a row, desperate to find a vein..
+Especially if that book is me, in doctor’s coat and heels, walking away with a group of interns and trainees in tow, a grin on my face as a medical student in a short white coat behind me re-inserts his needle on his second attempt at finding the vein..